RRSP – Registered Retirement Savings Plan

 RRSP – is a government registered individual retirement program, which is usually started in addition to two government programs: CPP (Canada Pension Plan) and OAS (Old Age Security).

 A RRSP is the most popular way to accumulate personal funds for retirement, especially if you are not participating in your employer’s plan.
 A RRSP is a private, self-directed accumulating plan.
 Contributions to a RRSP are tax deductible – the contributions reduce taxes, and income or capital gain from the investments inside RRSP are tax-deferred.
 You will pay taxes when money is withdrawn from your RRSP account.
-Let me remind you about Canadian tax rates (province of Ontario) to show how beneficial a RRSP is for its owner.
+Let me remind you about Canadian tax rates (province of Ontario) to show how beneficial a RRSP is for its owner in 2023.

 *Further information about the individual taxes and the current tax rates you can find on website CRA (Canada Revenue Agency).